jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 est notice of her or of anything else.

-# Chapter V
+## Chapter V

-## V Advice from a Caterpillar
+## Advice from a Caterpillar

 The Caterpillar and Alice looked at each other for some time in silence; at last the Caterpillar took the hookah out of its mouth and addressed her in a languid, sleepy voice.
-‘Who areyou?’ said the Caterpillar.
+‘Who are you?’ said the Caterpillar.
 This was not an encouraging
 opening for a conversation.
 Alice replied, rather shyly, ‘I – I hardly know, sir, just at present – at least
-I know who Iwaswhen I got up this morning, but I think I must have been changed several times since then.’
+I know who I was when I got up this morning, but I think I must have been changed several times since then.’
 ‘What do you mean by that?’ said the Caterpillar sternly, ‘Explain your- self!’
-‘I can’t explainmyself, I’m afraid, sir’ said Alice, ‘because I’m not my- self, you see.’
+‘I can’t explain myself, I’m afraid, sir’ said Alice, ‘because I’m not my- self, you see.’
 ‘I don’t see,’ said the Caterpillar.